 7. Empower your kids with the tools to become young advocates, allies, and activists.
 Get them involved early and often.
 Connect them to community.

 8. Talk to your kids about the intersection of oppression – gender, race, class, sexual orientation, age, etc.

 9. Lovingly challenge other men on sexist behaviors and beliefs.
 Provide accountability and support.
 Keep good company.

 10. Walk the talk.
 Be a good male role model.
-Take care of your self.
+Take care of yourself.
 Smell the roses.
-Call your mother.